-Professor at the Department of History, Political and International Studies of the Faculty of Arts of the University of Porto, Amélia Polónia is currently the scientific coordinator of CITCEM (Centro Transdisciplinar Cultura, Espaço e Memória).
+Professor at the Department of History, Political and International Studies of the Faculty of Arts of the University of Porto, Amélia Polónia is a researcher of CITCEM (Centro Transdisciplinar Cultura, Espaço e Memória).

 Her scientific interests include agent-based analysis applied to historical dynamics, social and economic networks, maritime communities and self-organizing networks in the Early Modern Age.
 Seaports history, migrations, transfers and flows between different continents and oceans, informal mechanisms of empire building, women as brokers and go-betweens in overseas empires and the environmental implications of overseas European colonization are key-subjects of Amélia Polónia’s current research.

 She was the Principal Investigator of the research projects HISPORTOS (POCTI/HAR/36417/2000; http://web.letras.up.pt/hisportos/); DynCoopNet (ESF - 06-TECT-FP-004; FCT-TECH/0002/2007), TECT/EUROCOES (ESF) project.
 She is the scientific coordinator of the research network The Governance of the Atlantic Seaports (14th – 21st Centuries) https://gobernanzapuertosatlanticos.jimdosite.com/ and the research network CoopMar.
 Transoceanic Cooperation.
 Public Policies and Sociocultural Iberoamerican community. https://coopmarcooperation.wordpress.com/ )